anastasiaShpakava/AndroidRetrofitToFragment/README.md

 - English news
 - US News
-When choosing a navigation item, change the name of the screen and in the first case should displayed all English news,

-and in the second - only us
+When choosing a navigation item, change the name of the screen and in the first case should displayed all English news, and in the second - us news only (add_bottomNavigationView branch)